finbourne/finbourne-access-sdk-csharp/sdk/docs/PoliciesApi.md

             // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<PoliciesApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<PoliciesApi>();
-            var asAt = DateTime.Parse("2013-10-20T19:20:30+01:00");  // DateTimeOffset? | Optional.
-Not currently used.
-The AsAt date time of the data (optional) var sortBy = "sortBy_example";  // string? | Optional.
+            var sortBy = "sortBy_example";  // string? | Optional.
 Order the results by these fields.
 Use the '-' sign to denote descending order e.g. -MyFieldName (optional) var limit = 56;  // int? | Optional.
 2000 if not provided.
 When paginating, limit the number of returned results to this many (optional) var filter = "filter_example";  // string? | Optional.
 Expression to filter the result set (optional)